hapax/hapax.github.io/assets/simple-physics.md

 ### 4.3.
 Rainy day problems <a id="sec-4-3" name="sec-4-3"></a>

+(*Note.* This is a fun optional extension of collision cylinders.
+It's not needed for the final section on Brownian motion.)

-So far, we're imagining the colliding objects are stationary (or stationary on average).
+In the previous section, we were imagining the colliding objects are stationary (or stationary on average).
 Our estimates will work for elephants at rest, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!